hapax/hapax.github.io/assets/chuzenji.md

 are many ways to decay.
 To paraphrase the second law of thermodynamics, decay is entropically preferred.
-Harmony is a vanishing sliver of phase space; ruin is the freedom of matter from our conceits of order.
+Harmony is a vanishing sliver of phase space, so ruin is the freedom of matter from our conceits of order.

 <figure>